-Join Kacie Hultgren for an in-depth discussion in this video Critiquing our design, part of 3D Printing Project: Designing a Replacement Part.
+Join Kacie Hultgren for an in-depth discussion in this video Critiquing our design, part of Designing a Replacement Part using 3D printing.

 …Let's take a look at our printed part…and make some notes about where we need improvement.…We're going to look at our original part and our 3D printed part side by side.…Right now we're looking at the front view.…Overall, I'm happy with the size and shape.…It looks good.…But, we have some strong stepping.…These are places where the layer lines are really prominent.…This is because we printed our first draft with low resolution settings.…We can improve this with a high resolution setting in our final print.…Also note that the point is a little bit different, but…I actually kind of like it and so I'm going to keep it.…